chenlab-sj/Seq2Karyotype/README.md

 All done
 ```

-Note that `m0` and `mc` are optional. `m0` will be calcuate by the diploid detection algorithm, and can be adjusted if incorrect. `mc` is the merging coefficient that controls the merge between segements.
+Note that `m0` and `mc` are optional. `m0` will be calcuate by the diploid detection algorithm, and can be adjusted if incorrect. `mc` is the merging parameter that controls the merge between segements.

 There will be 4 output files in total: